WHO WE ARE

 My definition of innovation: “My favorite way to define innovation is as applied creativity, and it’s important that innovation remain an inclusive concept — really, anyone with a new idea to an existing problem is an innovator.”

-Sarah is passionate about social entrepreneurship and exploring new perspectives through community engagement and travel.
-In her spare time, you can find her photographing Boston and investigating the beautiful green spaces downtown.
-Sarah holds a Bachelor’s Degree in Communication Studies with a minor in Graphic Design from Northeastern University.
+Sarah is interested in social entrepreneurship and exploring new perspectives through community engagement and travel.
+At District Hall, you can find her delving into Ops projects and running out to networking events around the city.
+In her spare time, she enjoys photographing Boston and investigating the beautiful green spaces downtown.
+She holds a Bachelor’s Degree in Communication Studies with a minor in Graphic Design from Northeastern University.

 Helen is passionate about connecting the diverse sectors within the innovation community to inspire greater impact.
 Outside of District Hall she can be found practicing yoga, enjoying the outdoors, and traveling (when time permits).
 Helen holds a Bachelor’s Degree in Environmental Analysis & Policy and International Relations from Boston University.